1947 World Series: Game 4

 As was the case in their only previous World Series encounter six years earlier, the Yankees and Dodgers again played a dramatic Game 4 which was decided on a lead change with two outs in the ninth inning.
 In both instances the Yankees entered the game with a 2–1 series lead and Hugh Casey ended up being the pitcher of record for the Dodgers (losing in 1941, winning in 1947).

+Game 4 was the first of three times that the Dodgers won a World Series game after trailing through eight innings.
+This would also happen in 1988 during Game 1, and in 2025 during Game 7.

 Game 5

 Nine walks in fewer than five innings proved the undoing of Rex Barney in this start for Brooklyn.
 A pair of walks and RBI single by opposing pitcher Spec Shea in the fourth put the Yankees up 1–0.
 Joe DiMaggio homered to left in the fifth.
 That was all the runs the visiting Yanks would get at Ebbets Field, but this was all Shea needed.
 A hit by Jackie Robinson in the sixth scored Al Gionfriddo to pull the Dodgers within 2–1.
 Then in the ninth, after a Bruce Edwards leadoff single and sacrifice bunt by Carl Furillo, the tying run died on base.
 Shea got Spider Jorgensen on a fly to right, and with Brooklyn's fans on their feet, pinch-hitter Cookie Lavagetto struck out.